peteroupc/peteroupc.github.io/bernoulli.md

 1. Set _u_ to 1, set _w_ to 1, set _&#x2113;_ to 0, set _n_ to 1, and set _fac_ to 2.
 2. Generate a uniform(0, 1) random variate _ret_.
 3. If _w_ is not 0, flip the input coin.
 If the flip returns 0, set _w_ to 0.
 Do this step again.
-(Note that in the general martingale algorithm, only one coin is flipped in this step.
+(Usually, in the general martingale algorithm, only one coin is flipped in this step.
 Up to two coins are flipped instead because the exponent increases by 2 rather than 1.)
 4. If _n_ is even, set _u_ to _&#x2113;_ + _w_ / _fac_.
 Otherwise, set _&#x2113;_ to _u_ &minus; _w_ / _fac_.
 (Here we divide by the factorial of 2-times-_n_.)
 5. If _ret_ is less than (or equal to) _&#x2113;_, return 1.
 If _ret_ is less than _u_, go to the next step.
 If neither is the case, return 0.
 (If _ret_ is a uniform PSRN, these comparisons should be done via the **URandLessThanReal algorithm**, which is described in my [**article on PSRNs**](https://peteroupc.github.io/exporand.html).)
 6. Add 1 to _n_, then multiply _fac_ by (_n_ * 2 &minus; 1) * (_n_ * 2), then go to step 3.